aarish22/PytorchFundamentals/README.md

-`I will be sharing my pytoch journey`
+`I will be sharing my pytorch journey`